Search This Blog

 Although data analysis often brings to mind the use of complex statistical calculations, this is rarely the case for the action researcher.
 A number of relatively user-friendly procedures can help a practitioner identify the trends and patterns in action research data.
 During this portion of the seven-step process, teacher researchers will methodically sort, sift, rank, and examine their data to answer two generic questions:

-· What is the story told by these data?
+What is the story told by

-· Why did the story play itself out this way?
+Why did the story play

 It is often said that teaching is a lonely endeavor.
 It is doubly sad that so many teachers are left alone in their classrooms to reinvent the wheel on a daily basis.
 The loneliness of teaching is unfortunate not only because of its inefficiency, but also because when dealing with complex problems the wisdom of several minds is inevitably better than one.